redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Wrapping up

 You made it!
 Again!
 In Part 1 of the tutorial we learned about a lot of features that make it easier to create functionality for your users—cells, forms, scaffolding, and more.
-In Part 2 we learned more about the features that make life easier for us, the developers—Storybook and testing.
+In Part 2 we learned more about the features that make life easier for us, the developers: Storybook and testing.

 Testing is like wearing a seat belt—99% of the time you don't see any benefit, but that other 1% of the time you're *really* glad you were wearing it.
-The first time your build stops and prevents some production crashing bug from going live you'll think that all those hours you spent writing tests were all worth it.
-Getting into the habit of writing tests along with your user-facing code is the greatest gife you can give your future developer self (that, and adding good comments to your code!).
+The first time your build stops and prevents some production-crashing bug from going live you'll know that all those hours you spent writing tests were worth it.
+Getting into the habit of writing tests along with your user-facing code is the greatest gift you can give your future developer self (that, and writing good comments!).

+Will there be a Part III of the tutorial?
+It's a fact that the best things come in threes: Lord of the Rings movies, The Three Stooges, and Super Mario Bros. games on the NES.
+We've spent a lot of time getting our features working but not much time with optimization and polish.
+[Premature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization), but once your site is live and you've got real users on it you'll get a sense of what could be faster, better or prettier.
+That's when time spent optimizing can pay huge dividends, but knowing how best to optimize your code...that's a whole different story.
+The kind of story that Redwood loves to help you write!

+So until next time, a bit of wisdom from Ernest Hemmingway to maybe help combat that next bout of imposter syndrome:

+> "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."

 ### What's Next?